Tusho7/teachers-dashboard-api/README.md

 ```

-config: Contains configuration files such as database connection setup.
+### Config: Contains configuration files such as database connection setup.

-controllers: Handles business logic, interacting with models and returning responses.
+### Controllers: Handles business logic, interacting with models and returning responses.

-middlewares: Includes middleware functions for handling requests before they reach the routes.
+### Middlewares: Includes middleware functions for handling requests before they reach the routes.

-models: Defines data models using Sequelize for interacting with PostgreSQL.
+### Models: Defines data models using Sequelize for interacting with PostgreSQL.

-routes: Defines API routes and their corresponding controller methods.
+### Routes: Defines API routes and their corresponding controller methods.

-utils: Utility functions used across the application.
+### Utils: Utility functions used across the application.

-server.js: Entry point file that initializes and starts the Express server.
+### Server.js: Entry point file that initializes and starts the Express server.

 Feel free to adjust the sections and details according to your specific project setup and requirements.
-This README template provides a clear structure and instructions for setting up and understanding your English Education API project.
+This README template provides a clear structure and instructions for setting up and understanding your Teacher's Dashboard API project.